 Planning Your Trip

-If you have other questions that aren’t answered here, feel free to reach out to us at admin@wildabundance.net.
-After you register for a class, you will receive our thorough and helpful student handbook, which goes into more details about all this and then some.
+If you have other questions that aren’t addressed here, feel free to reach out to us at admin@wildabundance.net.
+When you register for a class with us, you will also receive our thorough and helpful student handbook, which provides additional in-depth information about planning your trip to our campus and the surrounding area.

 About the Asheville Area